mtorials/hugo-mt32/content/posts/the-difficulty-of-making-a-simple-blog.md

 +++
 author = "mtorials"
 date = 2020-07-10T22:00:00Z
-description = "Web technologies are getting more and more complex.This is how I found my way to this blog." tags = ["hugo", "blog", "webdev"] title = "The difficulty of making a simple blog"
+description = "Web technologies are getting more and more complex.
+This is how I found my way to this blog." tags = ["hugo", "blog", "webdev"] title = "The difficulty of making a simple blog" draft = true
 +++
 # The start of mt32.net